YYUUUY/Awesome-Deep-Multimodality/README.md

-A collection of dataset, paper and codes for multimodality research of personaliity assessments
+A collection of dataset, paper and codes for multimodality personaliity assessment research

 ## Datasets